Skip to main content

 About Pallas-Yllästunturi

-Pallas-Yllästunturi National Park is the third-largest national park in Finland, spanning roughly 1,020 square kilometres of fell (tunturi) wilderness in Finnish Lapland.
-The park stretches along a chain of ancient rounded fells from Yllästunturi in the south to Pallastunturi in the north, forming one of the most extensive protected upland areas in Scandinavia.
-Established in 2005 by merging the former Pallas-Ounastunturi and Ylläs-Aakenus parks, it is a premier destination for both summer hiking and winter skiing.
-The park lies within the Finnish Sami homeland region and is ecologically significant as one of Europe's largest areas of protected subarctic fell landscape.
+Pallas-Yllästunturi National Park is Finland's most popular and third-largest national park, spanning roughly 1,020 square kilometres of fell wilderness in Finnish Lapland.
+[1] The park stretches along a chain of ancient rounded fells from Yllästunturi in the south to Pallastunturi in the north, forming one of the most extensive protected upland areas in Scandinavia.
+Established in 2005 by merging the former Pallas-Ounastunturi National Park — itself one of Finland's original four national parks, founded in 1938 — with the Ylläs-Aakenus nature reserve and adjacent areas, it is a premier destination for both summer hiking and winter skiing.
+The park lies within the Finnish Sámi homeland region and is ecologically significant as one of Europe's largest areas of protected subarctic fell landscape.

 Wildlife Ecosystems

-The park supports the full complement of Lapland's large mammals including brown bear, wolverine, grey wolf, Eurasian lynx, and reindeer herded by Sami communities.
+The park supports the full complement of Lapland's large mammals including brown bear, wolverine, grey wolf, Eurasian lynx, and reindeer herded by Sámi communities.
 Arctic fox, once extinct in Finland, has been subject to reintroduction efforts in the region.
 The fell plateaus are nesting grounds for the golden plover, dotterel, and bar-tailed godwit during the brief arctic summer.
-Rough-legged buzzard and rough-legged hawk hunt across the open fell.
+Rough-legged buzzard hunts across the open fell.
 The rivers and lakes within the park hold grayling, Arctic charr, and brown trout.
 Migratory birds including Lapland longspurs and snow buntings pass through in spring and autumn.

 Flora Ecosystems

-The park's vegetation follows a clear altitudinal zonation from boreal birch woodland at lower elevations through mountain birch (fjällbjörk) dwarf forest to open fell heath and bare fell summit communities.
+The park's vegetation follows a clear altitudinal zonation from boreal birch woodland at lower elevations through mountain birch dwarf forest to open fell heath and bare fell summit communities.
 The highest fell summits support arctic-alpine species including mountain avens, arctic bell-heather, and fell buttercup.
-Mire complexes of aapa type—flat, waterlogged bogs with patterns of ridges and pools—are extensive in the lower terrain between the fells.
+Mire complexes of aapa type — flat, waterlogged bogs with patterns of ridges and pools — are extensive in the lower terrain between the fells.
 The park protects some of Finland's finest old-growth mountain birch forest, a habitat unique to Fennoscandia.
 Cloudberry, crowberry, and dwarf birch are abundant across fell slopes.

 Geology

 The Pallas and Ylläs fell chains consist of ancient Precambrian quartzite ridges that have resisted erosion more effectively than surrounding softer rock types, leaving them as elevated remnants above the broader fell plateau.
 The underlying bedrock dates to approximately 2 billion years.
-The smooth, rounded profiles of the fells reflect extensive glacial erosion that removed softer rock and rounded resistant summits.
+[1] The smooth, rounded profiles of the fells reflect extensive glacial erosion that removed softer rock and rounded resistant summits; the highest point is Taivaskero at 809 metres elevation.
 Periglacial features including sorted stone stripes, frost-heave polygons, and solifluction terraces are active on higher summit areas today.
 The park's soils are thin and skeletal on fell surfaces, with peat accumulation in valley bottoms and mire depressions.

 Climate And Weather